- Services & Solutions

 Research Experiences for Undergraduates Program

-This REU site is co-funded by the ASSURE program of the Department of Defense in partnership with the National Science Foundation REU Site program under Grant No. 1002892.
+This REU site is funded by the National Science Foundation REU Site program under Award Number 1359410.

-The REU program at SRI provides opportunities for outstanding undergraduates to participate in research at SRI and to benefit from the collegial atmosphere of collaboration and communication among all members of the laboratory.
-SRI is proud to host its 20th year of the REU program.
-More than 160 students have participated in this program and have had excellent experiences in laboratory research, frequently leading to publications.
+This REU program provides opportunities for outstanding undergraduates to participate in research at SRI and to benefit from the collegial atmosphere of collaboration and communication among all members of the laboratory.
+SRI has hosted the program for 23 years.
+More than 175 students have participated in this program and have had excellent experiences in laboratory research, frequently leading to publications.